 China has conducted a number of successful tests of the DF-17, a medium-range ballistic missile specifically designed to launch HGVs.
-U.S. intelligence analysts assess that the missile has a range of approximately 1,000 to 1,500 miles and could be deployed in 2020.
-China has also tested the DF-41 intercontinental ballistic missile, which could be modified to carry a conventional or nuclear HGV, according to a report by a U.S. Congressional commission.
+U.S. intelligence analysts assess that the missile has a range of approximately 1,000 to 1,500 miles and may now be deployed.
+Rhina has also tested the DF-41 intercontinental ballistic missile, which could be modified to carry a conventional or nuclear HGV, according to a report by a U.S. Congressional commission.
 The development of the DF-41 thus "significantly increases the [Chinese] rocket force's nuclear threat to the U.S. mainland," the report states.
+Report States.

 China has tested the DF-ZF HGV (previously referred to as the WU-14) at least nine times since 2014.
-U.S. defense officials have reportedly identified the range of the DF-ZF as approximately 1,200 miles and have stated that the missile may be capable of performing "extreme maneuvers" during flight.
-Although unconfirmed by intelligence agencies, some analysts believe the DF-ZF will be operational as early as 2020.
+U.S. defense officials have reportedly identified the range of the DF-ZF as approximately